echolevel/Fader3/README.md

 ## Notes:

+### Faders
-* I got my faders from Amazon in the UK, listed as ['sourcing map B103 128mm 10k double potentiometers'](https://www.amazon.co.uk/gp/product/B07W3J5ZVM/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1); after a bit of detective work, I found that the Bourne datasheet linked above matches these exactly.
+I got my faders from Amazon in the UK, listed as ['sourcing map B103 128mm 10k double potentiometers'](https://www.amazon.co.uk/gp/product/B07W3J5ZVM/); after a bit of detective work, I found that the Bourne datasheet linked above matches these exactly.
 Perhaps they're licensed, or a knock-off, I'm not sure.

+### Availability
-* I'm sorry, I can't make one for you!
+I'm sorry, I can't make one for you!
 When I made Knobber over a decade ago, a lot of people asked me to make one for them and I just didn't have the time.
 I still don't!
 But I've shared as much info as I can to help any intrepid DIYer make their own.

+### DIY
-* Rudimentary soldering skills and access to a 3D printer (often available cheaply or for free at local maker spaces) should be all you need - although I accept no responsibility if anything goes terribly wrong, causes an accident, causes you to lose money by buying the wrong parts, etc. All the above is what worked for me; your mileage may vary.
+Rudimentary soldering skills and access to a 3D printer (often available cheaply or for free at local maker spaces) should be all you need - although I accept no responsibility if anything goes terribly wrong, causes an accident, causes you to lose money by buying the wrong parts, etc. All the above is what worked for me; your mileage may vary.

+### Technical
+The Raspberry Pi Pico has 3 ADC (analogue to digital converter) channels which - allegedly - suffer from some noise at the upper and lower end of their ranges due to the Pico's built in voltage-referencing system.
+I definitely found jittering throughout and a great amount of it near the top of the faders.

+Jitter's a problem here mainly because you get inconsistent values for a given fader position, but also because jittery values create an endless stream of MIDI messages which can really clog up your project automation fast.

+I have three techniques for dealing with this:
+1. I compare new CC values against previous values and only send a message if the value has changed beyond a threshold (1 by default)
+2. At the cost of a tiny amount of latency I take an average of 64 samples from each ADC pin rather than a single read (number of samples can be configured)
+3. I zero the lower 4 bits of the Pico ADCs' 12-bit values in order to get an 8-bit value, which is still more than we need for the 7-bit range (0 to 127) of standard resolution MIDI.
+It would be cool to try doing 14-bit (or high-res) MIDI, but I'd probably need to use an external 16-bit ADC board rather than 'upscaling' the Pico's 12-bit values...
+I have some external ADC boards and I'll test this some time.

 ## Changes / To Do:

 ### To do
 * Rotate case before exporting STL
 * Improve base so it extends the full length while still allowing Pico to be flush
+* Maybe clarify some stuff with the code
+* Implement the sysex config
+* Consider a startup mode to force mass storage - maybe all faders to max when plugging in?

 ### Changes
 * 2024-01-01 Initial commit